Notes on the keyboard

 White keys

 As you can see in the diagram above, there are both white and black keys on the keyboard.
-The white keys are C - D - E - F - G - A - B. After the B it starts again on the next octave following the same order.
-(It can be noted that in some countries the letter H has been used instead for the letter B, so if you happen to see chord names like “H”, “Hm”, “Hmaj7” and “Hsus” you know why.)
+The white keys are C - D - E - F - G - A - B. After the B it starts again in the next octave following the same order.
+(It can be noted that in some countries the letter H has been used instead of the letter B, so if you happen to see chord names like “H”, “Hm”, “Hmaj7” and “Hsus” you know why.)

 Black keys